kommitters/chaincerts-smart-contracts/vc_issuance_contract/README.md

 ### Issue
 Issues a verifiable credential by making a cross-contract call to the Vault to store the VC, and returns the VC id.
 The admin account is the only party authorized to invoke this function.

+A contract error will be triggered if:

+- The issuance exceeds the predefined amount.
+- Invoker is not the contract admin.

 ```rust
 fn issue(
     e: Env,